In short

 In retail, choosing a carrier bag is not only about size, but also about material and structure.
 Each type responds to different operational needs:

-The right choice depends on the type of products sold, frequency of use and the positioning of your retail business.
+The right choice depends on the type of products sold, the frequency of use and the positioning of your retail business.

 Carrier bags or paper bags?
 Choosing according to real purchasing behaviour